Regulation of cannabis in Québec

-These concentrates are a lot stronger than other forms of cannabis because they contain more THC.
+These extracts are a lot stronger than other forms of cannabis because they contain more THC.

-The effects of these substances are usually the same as cannabis.
+Synthetic cannabinoids are synthetic molecules the mimic the effects of cannabis.
 However, they may be stronger because their active ingredients are generally stronger than those found in cannabis.

 Effects of Cannabis